MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-15-ibm-mobilefirst-platform-foundation-responds-to-google-play-store-announcement-of-blocking-apps-using-vulnerable-openssl-versions.md

 The Google Play Store has sent the following notification to app developers:

 > [UPDATE Sept.
-29, 2016] Update to a later iFix to avoid both OpenSSL on WL 6.3
+29, 2016] Update to a later iFix to avoid OpenSSL issues on WL 6.3

 > Beginning July 11, 2016, Google Play will block publishing of any new apps or updates that use older versions of OpenSSL.
 If you’re using a 3rd party library that bundles OpenSSL, you’ll need to upgrade it to a version that bundles OpenSSL 1.02f/1.01r or higher.